BSywulka/BSyw-Data-Analysis-Portfolio/README.md

- # Beth Sywulka - Data Analyst Portfolio
+ # Beth Sywulka - Data Analysis Portfolio
 ## About
 As an Information Management Specialist with a strong foundation in project management, teamwork, and technical skills, I'm deepening my knowledge in Data Analytics.
 This GitHub portfolio showcases my learning journey and projects as I develop proficiency in data analysis tools and techniques.
 I'm especially excited about leveraging data for informed decision-making and look forward to engaging with the data analytics community on GitHub.